Prushka/photosite/README.md

 ### Photo View

 The photo view popup will initially display a preview image, followed by the full-resolution raw image once it has finished loading.

-A fade in and out animation is applied to transition from the previous image to the next.
+A fade in and out animation is applied to transition from the previous image to the next one when user swipes.

+### AVIF/WebP Optimization

+By default, the project will NOT generate AVIF/WebP images due to the fact that users may want to download the images and share them.
+It's not ideal to share the image in AVIF format since Apps like Discord do not support AVIF images The project will use the original image format.

+Conversion to AVIF/WebP can be enabled by injecting a procedure to the startup scanning pipeline.